We transformed a hayfield into Oregon’s Finest Wholesale Lavender Farm

-Our Story: The Decision to Grow Lavender
+Our Journey: The Road to Premium Wholesale Lavender Production

 Once upon a time (October 2013), a Master Gardener, a Marriage and Family Therapist, an Atmospheric Chemist and a Hospital Patient Access Specialist pooled their resources and bought a Timothy hay farm on 10 acres of land in Parkdale, OR.